 You should contact a tax professional if you have additional questions about how you can become liable for certain activities of your spouse when it comes to filing taxes.
 However, if you are working on getting divorced, I probably wouldn’t want to add any more problems to the list of issues you are dealing with now.
 Getting a divorce is challenging enough.
 You probably don’t want to add tax problems onto pre-existing divorce problems, mainly caused by the issues you are not doing.

 What about filing as the head of household?

 Filing head of household can be a great benefit to you.
 You may file with the designation whether you are divorced or still married as of December 31st.
 There are advantages to doing so, and I wanted to take some time with you now and go over them.

 However, you may not file as head of household unless you have a dependent.
 Usually, this means that you must have a child in your family to file as head of household.
 Other relatives can count towards this requirement, and the dependent must have lived with you in your home for more than 50% of the year.
-Keep in mind that your parents don’t have to live with you but can still count as a dependent of yours if you are paying more than half of their living expenses.
+Remember that your parents don’t have to live with you but can still count as a dependent if you are paying more than half of their living expenses.